poornima-sivanand/Cloud-Development-Guidance-Docs/docs/OCP3-OCP4Migration.md

 ### 5. Given that the new platform will use Container Runtime Interface-Openshift(CRI-O), and that the [documentation](https://docs.openshift.com/container-platform/4.6/openshift_images/create-images.html) says "CRI-O supports the insertion of random user IDs into the container’s /etc/passwd, so changing it’s permissions should never be required.", does this means that we won't need to have custom entrypoints to write the random uid/gid in /etc/passwd with OCP4?

+**Ans**: When OpenShift starts a container, it uses an arbitrarily assigned user ID.
+This feature helps to ensure that if an application from within a container manages to break out to the host, it won’t be able to interact with other processes and containers owned by other users, in other projects.
+If the process has requirements to alter file permissions or retrieve user information, then this security feature will cause problems for the container.
+Typically the advice has been to allow the root group to read/write files and directories, by changing the group ownership of those files to root or allowing the random user information to be added to the /etc/passwd file.

+This led to a known vulnerability by making the /etc/passwd file group readable.
+The OpenShift run-time CRI-O (starting from OpenShift 4.2 onward) now inserts the random user for the container into /etc/passwd.
+Removing the requirement to insert the random user manually into /etc/passwd completely.
+Additionally in future versions of CRI-O, the $HOME or $WORKDIR of the container user will also be assigned, helping Java based images.
+To read more about this, [click here](https://access.redhat.com/articles/4859371)

+### 6. Will Jenkins be the default OCP4 pipeline or should we be prepared to migrate our CI/CD pipelines to a new solution (Tekton, set up our own solution, GH actions etc.)?

+**Ans**: Jenkins will be available for migration, but new development teams should use another solution.
+Tekton will be available in Openshift 4.7.
+If you are using Jenkins, you will still need to configure your Jenkins deployment in your tools environment which would be a great first step in your migration journey.

+### 7. Will there be the same Jenkins auto-provisioning as 3.11 or is that gone?

+**Ans**: If you're refering to the tools,```build pipeline``` functionality of OCP3 (that would launch jenkins for you), this feature is not expected to continue.
+If you are using jenkins pipelines, you'll want to configure a long lived deployment in your tools namespace to ensure it's always watching your repo.

+### 8. Is there a public repo in BC Gov GitHub which uses the GitHub Actions pipeline for deployment?

+**Ans**:  Checkout https://github.com/bcgov/platform-services-registry/tree/master/.github/workflows for a sample repo that uses Github Actions to deploy the applications to Openshift.

+### 9. Does anybody plan on bringing in an ocp 4 specific feature to their deployments out of the gate, or are most people planning like-for-like for their migration?

+**Ans**: Mostly early access teams are looking towards working on like-for-like migration and are starting off my migrating their CI/CD pipelines, but are interested in extra metrics and tracing that Istio offers, Vault for storing and managing secrets, shifting from Jenkins to Tekton, Mongo 4 and other database operators.

+Look for https://www.openshift.com/streaming for Openshift Demos from Openshift Product Managers

+###  10. We have some routes like *.pathfinder.gov.bc.ca created on Openshift v3, after pathfinder cluster is gone, what should they look like on Openshift v4?

+**Ans**: If you have production services, we strongly recommend that you get a vanity DNS record setup that's NOT tied to the OCP cluster. (eg: dev.oidc.gov.bc.ca instead of sso-dev.pathfinder.gov.bc.ca)

+For non-prod (non-published) service names, the silver cluster will provide a wildcard DNS/cert combo at *.apps.silver.devops.gov.bc.ca

+### 11. Is something like *.nrs.gov.bc.ca considered a vanity url or should it be *.apps.gov.bc.ca?

+**Ans**:  (Need more info on managed DNS)

+### 12. Will the Trident Provisioner issue affect the OCP4 cluster?

+**Ans**: No. It will not affect the OCP4 cluster.
+(Need more info the what was the trident provisioner issue)

+### 13. What is Artifactory?
+Where can I find its documentation?

+**Ans**: The Developer Experience Team provides Artifactory for two purposes:

+1. Caching artifacts from the public internet to allow faster builds.
+2. Private repositories for artifacts that teams create/use and which cannot be provided to the public.

+You can read more about artifactory [here](https://github.com/BCDevOps/developer-experience/blob/cailey/artifactory/directory-fixes/apps/artifactory/DEVHUB-README.md)

+### 14. How do I add a user in OCP4?
+In the User Management, all I see is Service Accounts, Roles, Role Bindings.

+**Ans**: To add a user, switch from Admin Access to Developer Access, select the project and then click on Project Access

+### 15. To add users, should we use githubuser@github or githubuser@github.com?

+**Ans**: It should be githubuser@github.

+### 16. Has anyone here included rolebinding manifests in their project setup yet? (or is everyone still running with the GUI?)

+**Ans**:

+### 17. Tried a quick deployment of our Azure Agent and I'm getting a network error "Cannot initiate the connection to archive.ubuntu.com" and lots of different errors like that.

+**Ans**: For any network issues, first step is to check if you have enabled the network security policies.
+Information on network security policies and how to set them up can be found [here](https://developer.gov.bc.ca/NetworkSecurityPolicy:-Quick-Start).

+A sample network security policy file to apply to your openshift namespace can be found [here](https://github.com/BCDevOps/platform-services/blob/master/security/aporeto/docs/sample/quickstart-nsp.yaml).

+### 18. Will the network security policies be set by default in the namespaces?

+**Ans**: No. You will need to set up the network security policy on each of the 4 namespaces (tools, dev, test and prod).

+### 19. In Openshift 3, setting role bindings for users and system accounts could easily be done via the Openshift console.
+That doesnt seem to be the case with OCP4.
+How can I set tole bindings in OCP4?

+**Ans**: It is recommended to store all your RBAC as manifest files in your repository to manage and organize them better.

+An example RBAC manifest file can be found [here](https://github.com/bcgov/platform-services-registry/blob/00cd113ad2e8735e16404bb96c88ba0599dac7eb/openshift/templates/project-set-rbac.yaml).

+For More FAQs refer [here](https://github.com/BCDevOps/OpenShift4-Migration/issues)

 ## References

 https://github.com/BCDevOps/OpenShift4-Migration/tree/master/docs